shu69bham/Docker-Intro/README.md

 # Docker-Intro

 This is a basic demonstration of using docker on local windows machine.

-We are running a httpd server in our container to run a website containing a basic html file.
+This demo uses an httpd server in our container to run a website containing a basic html file.

 Please refer to - https://www.youtube.com/watch?v=WcQ3-M4-jik by IAmTimCorey for more detailed videos.